A Priori Error Estimation of Physics-Informed Neural Networks Solving Allen--Cahn and Cahn--Hilliard Equations: Introduction

 This paper is organized as follows.
-In Section \ref{section::MP}, we provide a concise overview of neural networks used to approximate the solutions of PDEs, as well as the self-adaptive learning approach that we have developed.
+In Section \ref{section::MP}, we provide a concise overview of neural networks used to approximate the solutions of PDEs, as well as { the Residuals-RAE weighting scheme and its theoretical convergence analysis}.
 Following that, we present an error analysis for both the AC equation and CH equation.
 Additionally, we carry out a series of numerical experiments on these two PDEs to complement and reinforce our theoretical analyses in Sections \ref{section::3} and \ref{section::4}.
 In Section \ref{section::5}, we offer some concluding remarks.
 Finally, we review some auxiliary results for our analysis and provide the proofs of the main Theorems in Sections \ref{section::3} and \ref{section::4} in the appendix.